DavidB420/zippiefi/README.md

 # ZippiEFI

-ZippiEFI is a EFI bootloader that can chain load other EFI applications.\
+ZippiEFI is an UEFI bootloader that can chain load other EFI applications.\
 It is designed based on the principles of minimalism and efficiency.

 # Projected Features